 Likewise, the Stormcloaks in Skyrim want The Empire out of Skyrim, although their plans aren't evil like those of Dagoth Ur.

 This is ultimately revealed to be the motives of the Charr in Guild Wars, seeking to drive out the humans who occupied the ancestral Charr homeland of Ascalon.
 Also the motives of the centaurs in Guild Wars 2, again seeking to drive humans out of their ancestral homeland of Kryta.

 Both the Latin Junta and the African Warlords in March Of War came to power by overthrowing the old colonial regimes in Latin America and Africa.

 This is the motive of the Al-Samad terrorist group in Alpha Protocol. which is clearly not based on Al-Qaeda.
 Though surprisingly, their leader is portrayed as something of a Noble Demon, genuinely being honest with Thorton about his ties to Halbech.
 If he hadn't shot down an airliner, he might be considered a heroic character.

 This is also the main source of conflict in "The Promise" comic book continuation.
-After the war ends, the Earth Kingdom forces all Fire Nation colonies out, only to discover that after generations of living there, people are less than willing to leave.
+After the war ends, the Earth Kingdom forces all Fire Nation colonies out, only to discover that after generations of living there, people are less than willing to leave (especially the many mixed families).
 Eventually, they make these areas new neutral zones, neither belong to Earth or Fire.
 The largest of these becomes Republic City.